 - Meatless pasta & rice dishes

-And don’t miss the 5 brain dead busy night ideas at the very end!
+And don’t miss the 5 ridiculously easy busy night ideas that don’t even require a recipe at the very end!

 Below you’ll find creative meatless options for even picky eaters who can’t tolerate any sort of fish.
 I hope this helps make your meal planning in the coming weeks a little bit easier and more inspired!